 There would also be periods in the day where sending power back to the grid could earn income to contribute to the cost of installation.
 Over time a sustainable and cash positive result is certainly possible.

 With a roof enabling so much to do with your day-to-day life, it makes sense to make an informed decision if you are looking to replace your roof or build a new home.
 The easy to instal Tractile Premium roof has a number of benefits in additional to solar energy production.
-Tractile is rated for Category 5 cyclones, is resistant to 90mm (softball sized) hailstones and suitable for use in bushfire prone regions (BAL-40).
+Tractile is certified for extreme winds (N5r – up to 266.4km/h), is resistant to 90mm (softball sized) hailstones and suitable for use in bushfire prone regions (BAL-40).